Physical therapy can help reduce pain, stiffness and fatigue caused by arthritis

 Are you or someone you know living with arthritis?
 The chances are probably yes because arthritis is very common.
 Arthritis is inflammation of the joints that worsens with age.
 Arthritis can occur throughout the body, including the lower back, hands, hips, knees and feet.

-When it comes to arthritis, the goal of physical therapy is to reduce pain, stiffness and fatigue while improving motion, endurance and stamina.
-Successful therapy sessions can improve coordination and balance as well as reduce the progression of arthritic changes.
-Request an appointment.
+There are different ways to manage arthritis, including physical therapy (PT).
+The goal of PT for arthritis is to reduce pain, stiffness and fatigue and improve motion, endurance and stamina.
+PT can also improve coordination and balance as well as reduce the progression of arthritic changes.

 Problems caused by arthritis

 There are two types of arthritis that can affect your ability to participate in daily activities: Osteoarthritis and rheumatoid arthritis.
 With both, you may experience: